-HT THELMA17 - EXEGETICAL BASES: GOSPEL ON THE PERIPHERY Course Supervisor: Dr. Péter Balla Contact Hours Credit Point Value: Prerequisites: Di.
-Fetei Balla per Semester: 60 8 Name of Instructor: Classification: Course's Language of instruction: Type of Course: Dr. Péter Balla Dr. Ottó Pecsuk compulsory Semester English lecture IV.
-Recommended Method of evaluation: Semester: IV.
-1. Class attendance and participation in discussions, 2. oral exam,3.
-Research paper at the end of the semester.
-4. Exam today.
+HT THELMA17 - EXEGETICAL BASES: GOSPEL ON THE PERIPHERY

+Course Supervisor: Contact Hours Credit Point Prerequisites:

+Prof. Dr. Gergely per Semester: Value:

+Hanula 60 8

+Name of Instructor: Classification: Course's Language of Type of Course:

+Prof. Dr. Péter Balla Semester instruction: lecture

+Dr. habil.
+Ottó Pecsuk compulsory English

+IV.
+Recommended Method of evaluation:

+Semester: 1.
+Class attendance and

+IV. participation in discussions,

+2. oral exam,

+3. Research paper at the end

+of the semester.

+4. Exam

 This course will review the Biblical narratives about migrants, outcasts, homeless and foreigners in the Bible.
 We will study these narrative from an exegetical point of view.
-It is our aim to realize where these narratives reflect today's issues and what are the basic differences between the migration of the world of the Bible and
+It is our aim to realize where these narratives reflect today's issues and what are the basic differences between the migration of the world of the Bible and today.